Pacific Coast Railway

 The Pacific Coast Railway was a narrow gauge railway on the Central Coast of California.
-The original 10-mile (16 km) link from San Luis Obispo to Avila Beach and Port Harford was later built southward to Santa Maria and Los Olivos, with branches to Sisquoc and Guadalupe.
+The original 10 mi link from San Luis Obispo to Avila Beach and Port Harford was later built southward to Santa Maria and Los Olivos, with branches to Sisquoc and Guadalupe.

 Origins

 The Santa Maria Valley of the central California coast was isolated by the Santa Lucia Range to the north and the Santa Inez Range to the south.
 El Camino Real, the "King's Highway," (a dirt road) traversed the difficult Cuesta Pass to reach San Francisco via the Salinas Valley or San Marcos Pass to reach Los Angeles via Santa Barbara.

 Charles Goodall, the operator of a steamship line, reasoned that the lower freight rates that a railroad would provide, would result in a thriving trade in grain, cattle and dairy products.

 The 1800 ft People's Wharf was built at Port Harford in 1869 to transfer freight and passengers from Pacific Coast Steamships Mohongo, Orizaba and Gypsy operating between San Francisco and San Diego.
 Goodall, Nelson and Perkins steamships Ventura and Constantine began weekly service to Port Harford in 1873; and Ah Louis built a horse-powered, narrow gauge tramway in 1873 to transport passengers and freight between Port Harford and a wagon road at Avila Beach.

 In 1875, Pacific Coast Steamship Company replaced the tram with the narrow gauge steam-powered San Luis Obispo & Santa Maria Valley Railroad to San Luis Obispo.
 Operations began with ten boxcars and one coach pulled by a called the "Avila" and a called the "John Harford" built by Baldwin Locomotive Works.
 San Luis Obispo rail yard warehouses became a commercial center for inbound merchandise and outgoing shipments of hay, grain, dairy products, sheep and cattle.
 The rail line was extended from San Luis Obispo to Arroyo Grande in 1881 and to Santa Maria in 1882.
 Grant Locomotive Works built another and two locomotives to pull a fleet of 120 new flatcars.
 A new 3000 ft wharf at Port Harford was 80 ft wide with tracks extending the full length.

 A historical marker at the site of the former Orcutt Station in Orcutt, California.